codius/codius-site-source/src/pages/docs/using-codius/getting-started.md

 * Linux kernel newer than 2.6.31
 * libseccomp

+# Install Codius

+Visit [www.npmjs.com/package/codius](https://www.npmjs.com/package/codius) for instructions to install the Codius command-line interface (CLI)

-Once Codius is installed, you can start with [Setting up the CLI](setup-cli)
+Once Codius is installed, you can try [running an example](running-the-examples).